Steps of writing an evidence-based practice

 Level C Evidence

-- Consensus viewpoint and expert opinion: This is a study that obtains agreement about particular practices from all clinical professionals on a review panel.
+The Level C evidence is gotten from:- Consensus viewpoint and expert opinion: This is a study that obtains agreement about particular practices from all clinical professionals on a review panel.
 Professional opinion entails obtaining agreement from a majority of clinical experts on a review panel.
 Keep in mind that this level of evidence is used when there are no qualitative or quantitative studies in a specific area.

 - Meta-synthesis: This is a systematic review that synthesizes findings from qualitative studies through an interpretive technique to bring small study findings like case studies to clinical application.